wesley-smith/code-sample/README.md

 ## Installation

-This code was written in Python 3.8, but should work with any Python 3.5 or greater.
+This code was written in Python 3.6, but should work with any Python 3.5 or greater.

-Ensure that `pandas` is installed by running the following command (within a `virtualenv`, if desired):
+Ensure that dependencies are installed by running the following command (within a `virtualenv`, if desired):

 ```
 pip install -r requirements.txt